-Parenting rule #1: Don’t teach them they can have anybody they want.
-Teach them, instead, they shouldn’t want anybody they can have!
+Don’t teach them they can have anybody they want.
+Teach them, instead, they shouldn’t want anybody they can have.

 I hear people building up their kid’s egos as though they are the only attractive person alive.

-If you are one of the kids I am talking about, let me tell you something your parents may not have; you are not indispensable.
+If your parents have given you this type of ego, let me tell you something your parents may not have- you are not indispensable.
 As easy as the world is now, a guy or girl can replace you with another attractive person in a matter of hours.

-I once read an article about an attractive female who was caught in a car fire.
+I recently read an article about an attractive female who was caught in a car fire.
 Her attractiveness was changed in a matter of moments, and so was her entire world.

 Her husband still loved her regardless of her fleeting beauty.
 He said he stayed with her because he didn’t marry her for her looks.
 He saw beyond the face and into the heart.

 I buy and sell antiques as a side job.
-I occasionally find something that is so valuable, I just can’t let it get away.
-I do whatever it takes to take possession of that property because I see it as a treasure.
+I occasionally find something that is so valuable, I can’t let it get away.
+I do what it takes to take possession of that property because I see it as a treasure.

 Sometimes the value is monetary.
 Sometimes it is sentimental.
 Sometimes it is because the piece is just so beautiful, I don’t want to pass it up.

-However, the beauty that a piece adds to my life, doesn’t always prompt me to keep it.
+However, the beauty doesn’t always prompt me to keep it.
 Most of the time I sell beautiful antiques.

 It is usually the value behind the beauty, that makes me want to keep it as my own.